FranLucchini/cvat/site/content/en/docs/api_sdk/sdk/auto-annotation.md

 It also accepts arbitrary additional parameters, which are passed directly to the model constructor.

-### `cvat_sdk.auto_annotation.functions.torchvision_instance_segmentation`

-This AA function is analogous to `torchvision_detection`, except it uses torchvision's instance segmentation models and produces mask or polygon annotations (depending on the value of `conv_mask_to_poly`).

-Refer to that function's description for usage instructions and parameter information.

 ### `cvat_sdk.auto_annotation.functions.torchvision_keypoint_detection`

 This AA function is analogous to `torchvision_detection`, except it uses torchvision's keypoint detection models and produces skeleton annotations.
 Keypoints which the model marks as invisible will be marked as occluded in CVAT.

-Refer to that function's description for usage instructions and parameter information.
+Refer to the previous section for usage instructions and parameter information.